USSBA/hubzone-webmap/README.md

 localhost:3000/teaspoon
 ```

-### JSHint Lint Tests ###
+#### JSHint Lint Tests
 Tring to use this JSHint gem [JSHint](https://github.com/damian/jshint), per its docs:

 Add `gem 'jshint'` to the Gemfile under `group :development, :test`

 Run `bundle` to install, then run `bundle exec rake jshint` to run test.
-Currently this is running the linter then causing a rake error, which appears to be an ongoing issue with this gem.
+Currently this is running the linter then causing a rake error if there are any lint errors, which appears to be an ongoing issue with this gem.